Never Shout Never: 2011–2012: Time Travel and Indigo

 Ingle first revealed the title of the group's fourth studio album in an interview with Alter The Press! on May 8, 2012, and on September 20, via his Twitter account, he announced the release date of his new album Indigo.
-Never Shout Never's fourth full-length album, Indigo was released November 13, 2012.
+According to Drew, he wanted to record every song with a different producer, all in different cities, to give each song a unique feel and its own style.
+In support of the album's release, the band released five free tracks from their album through Alternative Press and Billboard.
+Never Shout Never's fourth full-length studio album, Indigo was released November 13, 2012.
 It debuted at 194 on the Billboard 200, a steep decline from the group's previous high of 14.
 The band toured the U.S. on the Indigo tour in late 2012.